The Colour Maximite

 - The Maximite Story (how it came about)

 A new version of MMBasic is available for download at the bottom of this page.
-This version is a minor update which adds a couple of new features and fixes any outstanding bugs.
+This version is a major update and includes support for InfraRed remote control, numeric keypads, LCD Display Modules, distance measurement and many other special devices.
+Because of the significant number of changes and bug fixes an upgrade to this version is recommended.

 The change log (included in the download) provides full details of all changes.
 The update can be applied via USB from a Windows computer and all software and instructions are included in the download.